i18next/i18next-localStorage-cache/README.md

+Cache will be deprecated in future release and could be replaced with the [chained backend](https://github.com/i18next/i18next-chained-backend).
+For an example checkout the replacement for [localstorage](https://github.com/i18next/i18next-localstorage-backend).

 # Introduction

 This is a i18next cache layer to be used in the browser.
 It will load and cache resources from localStorage.